 Direct flights to and from San Jose (SJO International Airport)

-Thomson Airways (UK) - non-stop service to Liberia (LIR) once a week (day depending on the time of year) from London’s Gatwick Airport.
+Thomson Airways (UK) – non-stop service from London’s Gatwick to Liberia (LIR) once a week (day depending on the time of year).

-Air France (France) - non-stop service to SJO on Wednesdays and Saturdays departing from Paris.
+Air France (France) – non-stop service from Paris to SJO on Wednesdays and Saturdays.
 The airline also offers luxury sleeper seats.

-Eidelweiss Air (Switzerland) - non-stop service to SJO on Tuesdays and Fridays from Zurich.
+Edelweiss Air (Switzerland) – non-stop service from Zurich to SJO on Tuesdays and Fridays from Zurich.

-There are many more airlines that fly weekly between Europe and Central America, with transfers typically in the U.S. or Panama.
+There are other airlines that fly weekly between ports in Europe and Central America, with transfers typically in the U.S. or Panama.

 From United States:

-There are a wide variety of options due to the proximity of Costa Rica to the U.S. and Canada, there are a multitude of flight options.
-To get an idea of the best airlines and fares, first find your city below, then read the approximate fares (2-6 month advance purchase, round trip, including all taxes and fees).
-If a city appears in two lists it’s because it varies a lot.
+There are a wide variety of options for direct North American flights due to the proximity of Costa Rica to the U.S. and Canada.
+To get an idea of your potential travel route, find your city below, then read the approximate fares (2-6 month advance purchase, round trip, including all taxes and fees).
+Some cities appear in multiple lists because they are ports for more than one carrier.

-These cities all have direct flights to either SJO (San José International) or LIR (Liberia International) or both which generally means prices are lower.
+These cities all have direct flights to SJO (San José International), LIR (Liberia International) or both, which generally means prices are lower.

 Most flights from these departure cities require one stop and the total fare tends to depend on the fares to the domestic stopover city.

-Fares vary widely from Canada but generally it’s fairly expensive compared to the U.S. Some Canadians have told us they do better avoiding U.S. stopovers (TACA, AeroMexico).
-Others have told us the opposite.
-They all agree that if they can drive to a U.S. airport they can save a lot.
+Fares from Canada vary widely but generally it’s fairly expensive compared to the U.S. Some Canadians prefer to avoid U.S. stopovers (TACA and AeroMexico both stop in Mexico rather than the U.S.).
+Driving to a U.S. airport can generally save you money.

 Remember these are average prices.
 That means that for everyone who saves a hundred bucks someone else is paying a hundred bucks more than the price displayed.
 If you start looking early, your dates are flexible and you can travel mid week you’ll have a better chance of getting or beating the average.

-There are a number of ports that fly to San Jose Costa Rica There are no direct flights as of yet from Asia, with every airline offering two-stops to reach the destination and around 30 hours of travel time.
+There are a number of ports that fly to San Jose Costa Rica, however there are no direct flights from Asia as of yet.
+Most airlines offer two-stops to reach Costa Rica and around 30 hours of travel time.

 Last Minute Bargains?